AllynH/flask-data-visualization/README.md

 http://127.0.0.1:5000/finance/2/2017

-### To directly view the JSON response from an aPI reuest:
+### To directly view the JSON response from an API request:

 http://127.0.0.1:5000/api_1_0/get_finances/1/2018